-Fuad began his career in 2003 and has experience across a range of engineering sectors including manufacturing, packaging, civil engineering and construction.
+Fuad has experience across a range of engineering sectors including manufacturing, packaging, civil engineering and construction.
 In 2007 Fuad relocated to Australia where he joined a specialist power cabling contractor working with clients such as Ausgrid, TransGrid and RailCorp.
-In this role he gained experience in project managing the installation and maintenance of HV and LV underground and submarine cabling.
+In this role he gained experience as project manager of the installation and maintenance of a number of HV and LV underground and submarine cabling projects.

 In 2012, he joined Ganellen to upgrade and oversee the Company's management systems and compliance requirements.
 Under his leadership Ganellen gained accreditation with the Office of the Federal Safety Commission and became a TfNSW Authorised Engineering Organisation.
-In addition, Fuad oversees the Company’s IT and reputation maintenance services.
+In addition, Fuad oversees the Company’s IT systems.
 He has also managed the development of a software based in-house enterprise management system, which will significantly increase productivity across the business.
-Fuad has recently been appointed Infrastructure Director, charged with establishing and overseeing a new Infrastructure division that will focus on Government agencies in the Infrastructure space.
+In 2017 Fuad was appointed Infrastructure Director, charged with establishing and overseeing a new Infrastructure division that will focus on Government agencies in the Infrastructure space.

 Fuad holds a Bachelor of Mechanical Engineering and a Masters of Project Management from the University of Sydney and is completing a Masters of Business Administration (Executive) with the Australian Graduate School of Management (AGSM).

 Michael is Ganellen's New Zealand Director.
 He began his career in property and construction at Colliers International in Sydney, where he handled the sale and acquisition of commercial assets and mixed-use development sites for major government and institutional clients.
 In 2004, Michael moved to London to perform the role of associate director for Colliers’ CRE Residential division, overseeing equity funding and corporate finance for international commercial & resort developments.